MMAPS: End-to-End Multi-Grained Multi-Modal Attribute-Aware Product Summarization: Related Work

-Self-supervised learning has been widely used in pre-trained models in various fields, e.g. person re-identification~\cite{Rao0C021, ZhangGGHX21}, video understanding~\cite{GanHY0021, TaoWY20} and point clouds~\cite{DuGHL21, ZhaoHX21}, In multi-modal learning, many works~\cite{LiZZZWJWW21, ShengPTL21, LinSY020} have exploited contrastive learning, a type of self-supervised learning, to model the correspondence among different modalities.
+Self-supervised learning has been widely used in pre-trained models~\cite{LiuZHMWZT23}.
+In multi-modal learning, many works~\cite{LiZZZWJWW21, ShengPTL21, LinSY020} have exploited contrastive learning, a type of self-supervised learning, to model the correspondence among different modalities.
 For instance, Oscar~\cite{Li0LZHZWH0WCG20} learns cross-modal representations by predicting whether the image-text pair contains the original image representation or any polluted one.
 ALBEF~\cite{LiSGJXH21} learns a similarity function such that parallel image-text pairs have higher similarity scores.
 Based on the learned function, ALBEF enforces the representations of an image and a text in a pair close to each other.
-Korbar et al.~\cite{KorbarTT18} leverage the consistency of videos and audios to train the deep encoder.
+AVTS~\cite{KorbarTT18} leverage the consistency of videos and audios to train the deep encoder.
 MMV~\cite{AlayracRSARFSDZ20} further considers the consistency among video, audio and text.